 • Organize social media contests

-Facebook image contests and Twitter questions and answers contests are easy to host and, so long as they offer worthwhile prizes, can boost the traffic both to your social profile and to your website.
+Facebook image contests and Twitter questions and answers contests are easy to host and, so long as they offer worthwhile prizes, can boost traffic to both your social profile and your website.
 To increase participation, offer a prize to everyone who joins in, even if it’s a mere 2% discount code or a free mini e-book.

-• Host social media educational events
+• Host educational events on social media

-For a small business, hosting social media contests all the time isn’t feasible.
+For a small business, hosting social media contests all the time may not be feasible.
 Instead, you can alternate contests with events.
-With a bit of creativity, you can turn your knowledge and expertise into classes and other educational events with the aim of attracting as many participants.
+With a bit of creativity, you can turn your knowledge and expertise into classes and other educational events.
+Your aim should be to attract as many participants.